 - Defining standards and principles

-- Ensuring IT landscape is compliant to the regulatory environment
+- Ensuring the IT landscape is compliant with the regulatory environment